godot-extended-libraries/godot-pivot-painter/reference-pivot-painter.md

 For the creation of the textures, the user has to create each part that needs to move as a separate object with the correct origin, rotation, and parent relations, need to apply scale and location.
 (Afterwards, parts can be merged as needed.)

-Addon will create textures with enough pixels to store each object information separate (1 pixel per object).
+The addon will create textures with enough pixels to store each object information separate (1 pixel per object).

 To be able to read the info, the addon also creates a UV map that points all the object's vertices to the same object's pixel.